 (3) CLICKABLE URL LINK which will take you directly to the hashtag you’re interested in (a HUGE time saver!)

 (4) HASHTAG THRESHOLD = 10,000 followers and above – up to 69 million followers

 (5) OFFICIAL column (indicates those hashtags which have pictures and were created by LinkedIn)

 This is not an e-book where you have to copy and paste each hashtag, padded with free info you can get anywhere on the web, this is an essential business/research tool.
 The threshold for my tracker is that all hashtags in my spreadsheet have a minimum of 10,000 followers or more, the excel is populated with all of the popular (most followed) hashtags I’ve found during my exhaustive and painstaking research over the last 3 months.
 Think of being able to quickly access all of that industry/sector/interests/topics/current affairs information, data and content in seconds!
-This is THE ONLY business research tool of its kind on the web, and it can be yours for the price of a frozen pizza.
+This is THE ONLY business research tool of its kind on the web, and it can be yours for the price of a nice restaurant steak (and shrimp starter).